WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 ## Attribution

-This paper couldn't not have been written without the tremendous efforts from collaborators and employees of the following projects:
+This paper couldn't not have been written without the tremendous efforts from collaborators and employees of the following
+projects:

 - The Linked Content Coalition
 - IPFS
 - The Interledger Protocol
 - RDF, JSON-LD and all related Semantic Web and Linked Data standards and implementations
 - The COALA IP working group
-- BigchainDB
+- BigchainDB (special thanks go to Ryan Henderson, Alberto Granzotto, Dimitri De Jonghe)